This article provides tips on how to be brave. Yes, you can aim to be braver!

 I have to admit I am not the most courageous woman on earth.
 In fact, I chicken out easily.
 I am scared of heights and planes.
-I don’t like to drive on the freeway at night or surround myself with water (don’t know how to swim).
-Snakes are my number one phobia.
-To make matters worse, I get easily scared at common situations (like I am entering a restroom and somebody unexpectedly opens the doors to come out).
-My husband says he wants to move of our apartment because he is ashamed of the many times I scream during the week (his fault since he scares me all the time).
+I don’t like to drive on the freeway at night or surround myself with water (I don’t know how to swim).
+And, let’s not even start talking about reptiles.
+The mere thought gives me chills.

-But see, somehow my fear of planes does not prevent me from traveling more than once a year, my fear for driving at night does not stop me from visiting my friends and my horrible fear for snakes does not deter me from getting into Central American jungles in search of Mayan ruins.
+But see, somehow my fear of planes does not prevent me from traveling more than once a year, my fear for driving at night does not stop me from visiting my friends and my horrible fear for reptiles does not deter me from getting into Central American jungles in search of Mayan ruins.

 That is why I have decided to share what has worked for me.
 My purpose is to help you find your inner courage and push it forward.

 C.S.
 Lewis said that “Peace is not the absence of conflict, but the ability to cope with it”.
 In the same way, courage cannot be seen as the absence of fear.
 In life, we are going to be scared many times.
 The key is to learn how to manage and face our fears.

 In a way, we should we grateful for our fears

 We are actually designed to feel fear.
 It is a survival instinct or response.
 When you start feeling anxious about something, it is time to evaluate the situation and make a decision.

 Make a decision to be brave

 What I mentioned in the previous bullets sounds simple.
 Right?
 Not necessarily.
 Every person reacts differently to each situation.
 There is not a magic recipe to manage your fears easily.